masible/game-gear-battery-pack/README.md

 ## Conclusion

-TODO: Weigth, expected battery life for a Game Gear Possible enhancements:
+TODO (mention weigth, expected battery life for a Game Gear or Nomad, charge time)

+Possible enhancements:
 - 2P2S configuration to use up all the space inside the pack, and double the capacity
 - real USB Power Delivery charging circuit for faster charging